harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 [^Sharing Data]
 1. Microsoft's softwares explicitly exploits user data.
 For example, Microsoft Recall, launched in June 2024, is a software service that helps user find what they have done on the computer previously.
 Recall works by taking the snapshots of the computer periodically and processing them with Microsoft Copilot.
-Any other programs that can take a computer's screenshot and share it through the internet without user's permission is usually called a spyware. [^Microsoft Recall]
+Any other programs that can take a computer's screenshot and share it through the internet without user's permission is called a spyware. [^Microsoft Recall]

 In conclusion, Microsoft have total power over Windows, not the user.
 This is a big problem for coding.

 ### User Experience

-Here are the advantage of Windows:
+Most people have satifiable experience on Windows:

 1. It is likely preinstalled on most computers;
 1. it is a stable OS, and almost all softwares can run on it;
 1. Microsoft's services, including OneDrive, gaming service, and Copilot, may be helpful.

-Here are the disadvantages:
+There are, however, significant inconvenience:

 1. Windows may force a system update, or keeping popping up remainders.
 User can not turn off the reminders;
-1. Many built-in software can not be uninstalled, including Microsoft edge[^edge], copilot, etc. A software that can not be uninstalled is usually called a malware;
+1. Many built-in software can not be uninstalled, including Microsoft edge[^edge], copilot, etc. A software that can not be uninstalled is called a malware;
-1. Windows has many built-in advertisements that can not be removed;
+1. Windows has built-in advertisements that can not be removed;
 1. Windows does not have a general-purpose package manager.
 (Mac does not have it, either, but most Linux ditributions do.)
-To install a software on Windows, one have to search on internet and find the most plausible one.
+To install a software on Windows, one have to search on internet and find the most plausible link for download.
-It is possible that an hacked or imposter software is installed.
-This is not only an inconvenience, but also a severe security concern. [^hacked software]
+This is not only an inconvenience, but also a severe security concern, as a hacked software may be installed. [^hacked software]
-1. Windows is a bulky software that takes unreasonable amount of resources.
+1. Windows is a bulky and takes unreasonable amount of resources.
-1. Some Windows App may be slow for no reasons, and user can do nothing about it.

-Once booting up Windows usually will take 7 GB of RAM and around 100 GB of disk space.
+Windows usually will take 7 GB of RAM and around 100 GB of disk space.
-As Windows is not open-source, users can not know what is using these resources.
-In comparison, a fully funcitonal, ready to use Linux distribution with full graphical interface may only need 2 GB of RAM and 20 GB of disk space.
+In comparison, a fully funcitonal, ready to use Linux distribution with full graphical interface only need 2 GB of RAM and 20 GB of disk space.
+1. Some Windows App may be laggy for no apparent reasons, and user can do nothing about it.

 ### Coding Experience